Significant Changes to the CO₂ labelling Ordinance for Cars in Germany

 DRIVING THE FUTURE: EUROPEAN GREEN AUTO SECURITISATION WORKSHOP

-The 2nd Driving the Future: European Green Auto Securitisation Workshop will be hosted by EDW and the Leibniz Institute for Financial Research SAFE on Tuesday, 12 November in Frankfurt as part of the Green Auto Securitisation (GAS) project.
+The 2nd Driving the Future: European Green Auto Securitisation Workshop was hosted by EDW and the Leibniz Institute for Financial Research SAFE on Tuesday, 12 November in Frankfurt as part of the Green Auto Securitisation (GAS) project.

-The GAS Team will be joined by an expert lineup of guest speakers to discuss topics such as:
+The GAS Team was joined by an expert lineup of guest speakers to discuss topics such as: